 First ever massage?

-Everything You Need to Know if You've Never Had a Massage Before
+Everything You Need to Know about your First Ever Massage

-I've written this article to describe the massage treatment process from the point of view of the client to give a massage newbie some insight into what to expect and answer some common questions I've had from first timers over the years.
+I've written this article to describe the massage treatment process from the point of view of the client to give a massage if this is your first ever massage.
+Here is some insight into what to expect and answer some common questions I've had from first timers over the years.

 Over the years I've been approached by followers on Instagram who have never had a massage before asking various questions, so I thought I'd describe what a potential first-time client can expect a massage treatment with me to be like and hopefully answer some of those awkward questions.